10. Execution threads

 // class variables

-static int[] data = new int[3]; // resource shared between read and write threads
+static int[] data = new int[3 ]; // resource shared between reader and writer threads

 public static void Main(string[] args) {